In wake of gerrymandering ruling, give reform a chance

 Today the political landscape has flipped, and Democrats are all in for redistricting reform.
 Republicans, not so much.

 But to their credit, not every Republican has abandoned the cause of reform.
 There are significant numbers within the GOP who still believe taking politics out of the map-drawing process is the right thing to do.
-Republican Rep. Chuck McGrady of Henderson County said it best last year, when he and a bipartisan group of NC House members introduced a bill to establish independent redistricting.
+Republican Rep. Chuck McGrady of Henderson County said it best last year, when he and a bipartisan majority of NC House members introduced a bill to establish independent redistricting.

 “What I would say to my fellow Republicans is this was right when we were not in the majority, and it’s still right,” McGrady said.